-Figure 1.
-Graphic representation of the interaction between NBS project platform and Oppla platform based solutions evaluation2 and described in the Monitoring and Assessment Plan (D4.13).
+Figure 2.
+Graphic representation of the interaction between NBS project platform and Oppla platform solutions evaluation3 and described in the Monitoring and Assessment Plan (D4.14).
 The data analysis will provide specific indicators for the four domains.
-These indicators will be easy-to-use descriptor tools, to be further used to compare proGIreg results with those from other sister projects, within this taskforce.
-They constitute one of the main outputs of proGIreg, and their descriptory efficiency will be compared with those provided by the sister projects.
-The chosen indicators have been defined in the proGIreg Protocols of Measurements (D4.34) and more details on their upscaling will be provided in future deliverables.
-The proGIreg responsible for this taskforce is CNR.
+These indicators will be easy-to-use descriptor tools, to be further used to compare proGlreg results with those from other sister projects, within this taskforce.
+They constitute one of the main outputs of proGlreg, and their descriptory efficiency will be compared with those provided by the sister projects.
+The chosen indicators have been defined in the proGlreg Protocols of Measurements (D4.35) and more details on their upscaling will be provided in future deliverables.
+The proGlreg responsible for this taskforce is CNR.

 Taskforce II: "NBS Impact Evaluation Framework version 2.0".
-The NBS impact within pro-Glreg will be evaluated according to four assessment domains of interest, which have been defined accordingly with the guidelines of the EKLIPSE - Expert Working Group (EWG) on nature-
+The NBS impact within pro-Glreg will be evaluated according to four assessment domains of interest, which have been defined accordingly with the guidelines of the EKLIPSE - Expert Working Group (EWG) on nature-based

-1 Mattioni, M. (2019): Data Management Plan, Deliverable No. 4.2, proGlreg.
+2 Mattioni, M. (2019): Data Management Plan, Deliverable No. 4.2, proGlreg.
 Horizon 2020 Grant Agreement No 776528, European Commission.